 - 1. At the ARCH consortium level, the internally established procedures will be followed, including the use of the ARCH Local Partnerships self-assessment tool (a checklist), which will be filled and shared internally at least once per year.
 Minutes and documentation will be shared via online project management platform Confluence, as well as an attendance list if possible, whose format will be adapted to ongoing circumstances, (which will also determine the ways in which local activities can be carried out).
-Collaboration with other partners will continue, for instance through the already well-established internal channels, such as the monthly calls with all pilot cities, which were later replaced by Joint Update Calls with every project partner. - 2.
-In relation to local partners, as established for instance in the Guideline on ARCH co-creation approach, meeting agendas and minutes are shared with them, via email.

-Besides other mechanisms which could be established following ARCH internal procedures, a Local Dashboard was set up the Las Naves team in the form of a public website2.
-It has been used as a user-friendly information and engagement tool, allowing the general public to easily visualise and track the trends and status of the key indicators established in the Work Plan Matrix (Annex 2).
-The possibility to use the Local Dashboard as an access hub for information generated at local level was also assessed but was later discarded to avoid overlaps and duplicated work with other project tools.
-In order to increase transparency and dissemination, public access to the Local Dashboard was granted.
-Online meetings have been recorded and made available later as video on demand for those members of the respective working group unable to attend live, whenever possible.
-A local newsletter was also created by the Las Naves communication team in 2021 to disseminate project news among local stakeholders, with three issues being sent so far.
-The general Las Naves newsletter has also been used to publish those opportunities for collaboration, at local or project level, which were opened to the general public.
+Collaboration with other partners will continue, for instance through the already well-established internal channels, such as the monthly calls with all pilot cities. - 2.
+In relation to local partners, as established for instance in the Guideline on ARCH cocreation approach, meeting agendas and minutes will be shared with them, in principle via email.
+Besides other mechanisms which could be established following ARCH internal procedures, a Local Dashboard will be set up by the Las Naves team in the form of a public website.
+It will be used as a user-friendly information and engagement tool, as it will allow to easily visualise and track the trends and status of the key indicators established in the Work Plan Matrix (Annex 2).
+The possibility to use the Local Dashboard as an access hub for information generated at local level will also be assessed.
+In order to increase transparency and dissemination, public access to the Local Dashboard will be granted.
+To increase cooperation and engagement, besides some aspects already mentioned in the previous section, the use of novel tools such as online apps and web maps will be prioritised if possible.
+Online meetings will be recorded and made available later as video on demand for those members of the respective working group who are unable to attend live, whenever possible.